sirkapil/nehu/pages/last.md

 ---

-My heart shatters while writing this, but i have to accept that-
+I really dont know what to say to you and what not ?
+Even, My heart beats at 300kmph while writing all this, but i have to accept that-

 **Just like star-crossed lovers,
 We cannot be together.**